schuchert/schuchert.github.io/_posts/2024-04-04-TheLegendsOfQigong.md

 translating Buddhist texts from Sanskrit into Chinese.
 Ta-Mo sought a remedy to help these monks.
 To do this, Ta-Mo integrated Buddhist mindfulness and Taoist Qigong and self-defense exercises.
 This allowed the monks to meditate, to exercise, and to learn to defend themselves against robbers, all at the same time.
-This gave birth to Zen/Chan and also too much of the Chinese martial arts.
+This gave birth to Zen/Chan and also to much of the Chinese martial arts.

 Legend has it that at some time during the 13th century, a Taoist monk named Chang San-Seng came to study at the Shaolin Temple.
 After he studied at the temple, he went back to live at a mountain Taoist retreat.
 Here, he had an enlightening experience while watching a crane and a snake fight.
 The crane was very yang, while the snake was very yin.
 From this new insight, it is said he came up with a new development in Qigong.
 This new development is today called Tai Chi Chuan.
-Tai Chi Chuan, Qigong is different from the Shaolin practices, although it developed out of the Shaolin temple exercises.
+Tai Chi Chuan Qigong is different from the Shaolin practices, although it developed out of the Shaolin temple exercises.
 It was, however, innovative.
 Chang San-Seng used stillness and yielding in order to control an opponent and to promote health by balancing and harmonizing yin and yang.
 Tai Chi Qigong used yielding in order to overcome the unyielding.
 It is an excellent example of Taoist Qigong yin-yang practice.
 This practice is often called Wu-Wei in China.
 It means doing by not doing.
-It is like pulling against someone with a rope, they are attached to the other side and they are pulling against you.
-And then you let go of the rope and they fall down.
+It is like pulling against someone with a rope, they are attached to the other side and are pulling against you.
+When you let go of the rope, they fall down.
 So, this is an example of Wu-Wei.
 This has led to the development of the esoteric or inner school of mindful QiGong martial arts.

 Next, let's look at what happened to the development of Tai Chi Qigong in China.
 It appears that there was a synthetic